 - 1. Two photos, action, any subject

-- 2. Two photos, buildings or structures
+- Two photos, buildings or structures

-- 3. Two photos, people-adults or children
+Two photos, people-adults or children

-- 4. Two photos, people-addits of child
+- 4. Two photos, people-children

+- Two photos, people-children

+Two photos, animals or birds

-- 5. Two photos, animals or birds
+- Two photos, animals of birds

+Two photos, scenery/landscape

-- 6. Two photos, scenery/landscape
+- 7. Two photos, scenery/andscape

-- 7. Two photos, plant life or flowers
+- Two photos, plant life of nowers

-- 8. Two photos, any holiday or special occasion
+Two photos, any holiday or special occasion

 - 9. Two photos, winter scene

 - 10. Two photos, autumn scene

 - 11. Two photos, spring scene

 - 12. Two photos, summer scene

 - 13. Two photos, same subject from two different view points

 - 14. Two photos, silhouettes (light source behind subject, subject black/very dark with little or no detail other than outline)

-- 15. Two photos, reflections (pond, river, mirror, shiny surface, etc where the subject of the picture is visible with or without the original, non-reflected subject)
+- 15. Two photos, reflections (pond, river, mirror, shiny surface, etc where the subject of the picture is visible - with or without the original, non -reflected subject)

 - 16. Two photos depicting textures, lines, patterns or shadows

 - 17. Two photos, night shots (no flash-can use tripod).
 Examples: city lights, cars, fireworks, night sky)

 - 18. Two photos, timed exposure longer than 1 second

 - 19. Two photos, Green Lake County Fair

 - 20. Two photos, developed and printed by exhibitor

 - 21. Digital photography editing.
-One "before" photo using digital or film camera, and one computer
+One "before" photo using digital or film camera, and one computer enhanced "after" photo.
+Must include description of techniques used on enhanced photo.

-- enhanced "after" photo.
-Must include description of techniques used on enhanced photo. - 22.
-Two photos, any other not listed above - 23.
-One photo, (enlargement), action - 24.
+- 22. Two photos, any other not listed above

+- 23. One photo, (enlargement), action - 24.
 One photo, (enlargement), building or structure, landscape or scenery - 25.
 One photo (enlargement), adults or children - 26.
 One photo (enlargement), children - 27.
 One photo (enlargement), portrait (posed, human or animal) - 28.
 One photo (enlargement), animals, birds, fish, insects - 29.
-One photo (enlargement), plant life or flowers - One photo (enlargement), any holiday or special occasion - 31.
+One photo (enlargement), plant life or flowers - 30.
+One photo (enlargement), any holiday or special occasion - 31.
 One photo (enlargement), seasons' scene - 32.
 One photo (enlargement), still life (a collection of inanimate objects arranged by photographer) - 33.
-One photo (enlargement), depicting textures, lines, patterns or shadows - 34.
-One photo (enlargement), night shots (no flash -can use tripod).
+One photo (enlargement), depicting textures, lines, patterns or shadows - One photo (enlargement), night shots (no flash -can use tripod).
 Examples: city lights, cars, fireworks, night sky) - 35.
 One photo (enlargement), extreme close-up - 36.
 One photo (enlargement), silhouette or reflection - 37.
 One photo (enlargement), using special effects, filters or unusual lighting - 38.
 One photo (enlargement), any other not listed above - Family tree in photos (only some of the recent photos need to be taken by exhibitor).
 Larger poster size allowed. - 40.
 Photo essay: four or more related photos, any subject.
 Larger poster size allowed.